 My nana on the other hand liked to play the coin pusher machines.
 So I would go to the arcades with her, play some of the coin pushers with her sometimes, but mainly I just played video games.

 It’s a shame my nana died when she was 65, I was barely a teen when it happened, but because I’d been suicidal since I was 8 years old, her death didn’t affect me as I thought it would.
 I was quite disturbed by my lack of grief and mourning.
 I couldn’t understand why it didn’t affect me.
 I eventually realised that my constant battle with suicidal thoughts and feelings had completely changed how I saw death.
 I’d also come to realise that my mental health problems shaped a lot of things, like love (Love And Borderline Personality Disorder and What Is Romantic Love?).

 Do you celebrate other mothering figures on Mother’s Day?

 Although my mum probably did the best she could when I was a child, it was nowhere near what I needed given the experiences I would be subjected to (Suicidal Child #ChildrensMentalHealthWeek).
 If I’d have been white just like everyone else, which I wished for every day in primary school, then the best my mum could manage would most likely have been enough.
 But I wasn’t white.
 It wasn’t enough.

 I hope the rest of you have fun on Mother’s Day, with mums that deserve to be praised on this day.
 As I know there are a lot of good mums out there

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with your mum’s and Mother’s Day in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.